wso2/docs-ei/en/micro-integrator/docs/references/connectors/microsoft-azure-storage-connector/microsoft-azure-storage-configuration.md

 # Setting up the Microsoft Azure Storage Environment

-The Microsoft Azure Storage Connector allows you to access the [Azure Storage services](https://azure.microsoft.com/en-us/) using Microsoft Azure Storage Java SDK through WSO2 Enterprise Integrator (WSO2 EI).
-Microsoft Azure Storage is a Microsoft-managed Cloud service that provides highly available and secure storage.

 To work with the Microsoft Azure Storage connector, you need to have a Microsoft Azure account.
 If you do not have a Microsoft Azure account, you are prompted to create one when you sign up.

 ## Signing Up for Microsoft Azure